Registration 10:30 am - 12:45 pm. See more on registration below. Note: Pe-registration is highly encouraged and a discount is offered.

 - White Course - Beginner (about 8 controls, about 2 km, all on trails/roads)

-- Yellow course - Beginner/Intermediate (about 11 controls, about 3.5 km, mostly on trail, some route choices)
+- Yellow courses a and b - Beginner/Intermediate (about 11 controls, about 3.5 km, mostly on trail, some route choices)

-The yellow course is for pairs of Tenderfoot, Second Class and First Class Boy Scouts; Girl Scout advanced Juniors and Cadettes; and American Heritage Girl Explorers and Pioneers.
+The yellow a and b courses are for pairs of Tenderfoot, Second Class and First Class Boy Scouts; Girl Scout advanced Juniors and Cadettes; and American Heritage Girl Explorers and Pioneers.
 It is recommended that an adult trail the pair, but NOT communicate with the Scouts except in the case of an emergency.

 - Orange - Intermediate (about 12 controls, about 4 km, mostly off trail)